Psychology

 Request Info

 The major builds a strong foundation in statistics, research methods, and core areas of psychology, preparing students to think like scientists.
 Advanced courses explore specialized topics such as developmental, social, clinical, and cognitive psychology.
-Students may tailor their studies with electives in areas like mindfulness, psychological assessment, or educational psychology.
+Students may tailor their studies with electives in areas like psychopharmacology, developmental psychopathology, and the psychology of poverty.
 The program emphasizes both theoretical understanding and practical skills, ensuring graduates are prepared for graduate study or immediate entry into professional fields.

 Sophia Gordon '20, a psychology major at Muhlenberg, is working with The Jed Foundation (JED) to help expand partnerships with school districts nationwide.